Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

 Whether you are a beginner or an experienced weightlifter, this guide will help you maximize the benefits of the dumbbell drag curl.

-What Muscles are worked by the Dumbbell Drag Curl?
+Muscles Worked During Dumbbell Drag Curl?

-The drag curls primarily activate the two heads of the biceps brachii, a long head and a short head.
+The drag curls primarily activate the two heads of the biceps brachii, a long head, and a short head.
+It focuses on the โ€œpeakโ€ or long head of the biceps.

 Who Should Perform Dumbbell Drag Curls?